Putting Ulcerative Colitis Into Remission

 It is good to keep in perspective that shielding ourselves from chemicals would be near impossible, but limiting damage and reducing the amount we are exposed to in foods is possible.

-But an ulcerative colitis diet can be the complete opposite of bland.
-All of the 270+ anti-inflammatory recipes on this platform have been devised by me, using carefully selected anti-inflammatory ingredients that have nutritional properties.
+An ulcerative colitis diet can be the complete opposite of bland.
+All of the anti-inflammatory recipes on this platform have been devised by me using carefully selected anti-inflammatory ingredients that have nutritional properties.
 I then test them on myself and others before uploading them to the Eat Burn Sleep platform.

-The specialized advice section includes extra support, advice, and flare-up protocol for many symptoms, situations, and conditions.
+The personalized advice section includes extra support, advice, and flare-up protocols for many symptoms, situations, and conditions.
 Again, all were tried and tested by me and recommended by me.

 What Is Good Comfort Food for Ulcerative Colitis?